rituja0122/AI-Data-Analyst/README.md

 ## Author

-Built by Ritu as part of a hands-on Data Analytics portfolio, focused on Python, SQL, and dashboarding skills.
+Built by Rituja kine as part of a hands-on Data Analytics portfolio, focused on Python, SQL, and dashboarding skills.